Texas Attorney General Primary Runoff Set for Tuesday

 On the Democratic side, attorney Rochelle Garza and former Galveston Mayor Joe Jaworski are fighting for the nomination.

-“On the Democratic side, you have two pretty viable politicians," said Rebecca Deen, UTA Associate Deen of the College of Liberal Arts, and Political Science Professor.
+“On the Democratic side, you have two pretty viable politicians," said Rebecca Deen, UTA associate dean of the College of Liberal Arts, and political science professor.
 "One with some elected experience in Mr. Jaworski and then with Rochelle Garza you have someone who has litigation experience on probably one of the Democrats' most hot button issues, which is abortion rights."

-Deen says turnout is key in this race, adding Garza may have the edge because she had the most votes in March, and the leak of the Roe versus Wade draft could help her because of her stance on abortion rights.
+Deen said turnout is key in this race, adding Garza may have the edge because she had the most votes in March.
+The leak of the Supreme Court's Roe vs Wade draft could also help her because of her stance on abortion rights.

 Democrats are looking for this first statewide office win since the 90s.

-"Their biggest problem I think is their lack of organizations across the state,” added Deen.
+"Their biggest problem, I think, is their lack of organization across the state,” added Deen.

 By Tuesday, there will be a much clearer picture of who will be on the November ballot.